ufrek/Robot-Kinematics/README.md

 We then copy the output of the Gaussian Mixture Model Fitting into the Motion Primitive project and use a loop from 0 to 1 with a small incrementing step to iterate over each of the 6 Gaussian Mixture Models and update the output angles of these models to each motor.
 To put things simply, we are playing back recorded actions by using a calculated model of these actions.

-We have a folder titled "Motion Primited Refactored" which contains a completely refactored version of MOtion Primitives.
-At this point in time, we have not tested it however.
-The functions will largely be the same as the other Motion Primitives project.

 ### Training by Demo:
 ![Draw Line](https://raw.githubusercontent.com/CoachGeorgia/Robot-Kinematics/main/docs/images/Training%20Recording_2.gif)